google/ml-fairness-gym/docs/quickstart.md

 A number of things have now changed.

 ### Cumulative loans

-The cumulative loans plot shows that group 2 started out with fewer loans, but ends up “ahead” after about 4000 steps.
+The cumulative loans plot shows that group 2 started out same number of loans, but ends up “ahead” after about 2000 steps.
 If this plot continued for another 5000 steps, what do you think you would happen?
 Change the --num_steps argument of the simulation to find out.

 ### Final distribution